shoooooman/ACFTS/repo/implementation/client/README.md

 #### Options

-`-http`: Specify host:post at which you can get an interactive web interface
+`-http`: Specify host:post on which you can get an interactive web interface

 `-seconds`: Set duration for time-based profile collection